berthelemy/consulting.berthelemy.net/collections/_posts/2024-04-14-course-design-standards.md

 When Adapt was first launched, I had great hopes that its JSON-based description of learning content would become the standard by which we describe and share such materials.
 Unfortunately this has not proved to be the case.
 The [Adapt specification documentation](https://github.com/adaptlearning/documentation/tree/master/01_cross_workstream/content_specification){:target="_blank"} seems to have not been updated for 11 years.

-Rather than improving and promoting the standard, the focus seems to be on a core toolset which is then extended into proprietary formats for each company involved.
-The standard then becomes as useful as a four pin plug on a toaster.
+Rather than improving and promoting the specification, the focus seems to be on a core toolset which is then extended into proprietary formats for each company involved.
+The specification then becomes as useful as a four pin plug on a toaster.

 ### Moodle